WHAT IS A WOUND?

 - Arterial ulcers are caused by poor circulation, or hardening of the arteries

 In most cases, if you have a simple wound, it can be treated at home and heal properly on its own.
 However, some wounds are more serious.

-If you have a wound that has not shown signs of healing after four weeks, ask your physician if you should be seen by a wound care specialist, or call Northeast Wyoming Wound Clinic at 307.672.1161 and ask to speak to a wound care specialist.
+If you have a wound that has not shown signs of healing after four weeks, ask your physician if you should be seen by a wound care specialist, or call Wound Care at 307.672.1161 and ask to speak to a wound care specialist.